SoftwareUser23/softwareuser23.github.io/_posts/2021-03-13-writeup-doctor.md

-Doctor is easy level machine released on 26 September2020 on HacTheBox and created by [egotisticalSW](https://www.hackthebox.eu/home/users/profile/94858)
+Doctor is easy level machine released on 26 September 2020 on HacTheBox and created by [egotisticalSW](https://www.hackthebox.eu/home/users/profile/94858)

 <span style="color:#06bf04">The blog is for educational purposes only.</span>